lnf-umich/mediawiki-extension-lnf/README.md

 # mediawiki-extension-lnf
-An extension for MediaWiki that customize the LNF Wiki.
+An extension for MediaWiki that customizes the LNF Wiki.